cmauget/timeslicer/README.md

 ## Setup

-### The easy way
+First you will need to move to the root of this git using the _cd_ command.

+### On ubuntu

 To install everything:

     make setup

-### The hard way
+### On windows

 You will need to install all the dependencies by launching the command (td add ffmpeg-python):

     pip install -r requirements.txt

-In order to create animated video you will also need to install ffmepg using the command :
+In order to create animated video you will also need to install ffmepg.
+It is a bit more complicated and I recommend this [guide](https://phoenixnap.com/kb/ffmpeg-windows)

-    sudo apt install ffmpeg

 # How to use it